Skip to main content

 Application Deadline: N/A

-SOAR hosts a number of summer camps aimed at helping youth with ADHD develop self-confidence, social skills, and life skills.
+SOAR hosts several summer camps aimed at helping youth with ADHD develop self-confidence, social skills, and life skills.
 Students can choose from a variety of different programs, including a canoe adventure, horsepacking trip, and other outdoor activities while learning about everything from the hydrothermal features of Yellowstone National Park to predators like grizzly bears and wolves.
-Participants work with staff who are highly trained on working with the population.
+Participants work with staff who are highly trained in working with the population.

 Location: Northwest College of Wyoming